Ota, Ogun State

-Ota (alternatively spelled Otta) is a town in Ogun State, Nigeria with an estimated 163,783 residents.
-Ota is the capital of the Ado–Odo/Ota Local Government Area.
+Ota (alternatively spelled Otta and also named Sango-Ota) is a city in Ogun State, Nigeria with an estimated 163,783 residents.
+Ota is the capital of the Ado–Odo/Ota Local Government Area and is part of Metropolitan Lagos.
 The traditional leader of Ota is the Olota of Ota, Oba Adeyemi AbdulKabir Obalanlege.
 Historically, Ota is the capital of the Awori Yoruba tribe.

-As of 1999, Ota has the third largest concentration of industries in Nigeria.
+As of 1999, Sango-Ota has the third largest concentration of industries in Nigeria.
 It also possesses a large market and an important road junction, found just north of the tollgate on the Lagos – Abeokuta Expressway.
 Ota is well known because it is home to Obasanjo Farms Nigeria Limited belonging to the former Nigerian president, Olusegun Obasanjo.

 Otta is known as the home of some Yoruba ancient deities and festivals.
 Festivals usually celebrated in Otta includes Egungun festival, Iganmode Cultural Festival, Gelede Festival, etc.